-If you are new to Co-Dependents Anonymous (CoDA), please visit our National Newcomers page for information on co-dependency and the recovery available through this program.
+If you are new to Co-Dependents Anonymous (CoDA), please visit our International Newcomers page for information on co-dependency and the recovery available through this program.
 There you will also find information useful in determining if you suffer from co-dependency.
 A notable resource that seems to be increasing in popularity is the phone meeting, follow this link to view those listings at the International CoDA website.
 Here is a printable listing some of those phone meetings with times adjusted to Pacific Standard Time (not PDT).
 These are the 30 Questions, a resource for working the first three steps of CoDA.

 Some Stories from Codependents:

 Our keynote speaker from October 2011 was Evie, Chair of CoDA World, here is her story.
 Here also are the stories from Bob P. and Jacqui B., respectively, the opening and closing speakers from our October 2008 San Mateo Conference.
 And from October 2007 the stories of CoDA founders Ken and Mary.